The Doctor of Nursing Practice (DNP) is designed for nurses seeking the highest degree

 program in 9 semesters (see curriculum).

-Applicants who are APRNs and meet the admission requirements of UIW and the DNP program
+Applicants who are MSN-prepared and meet the admission requirements of UIW and the

-are admitted into the doctoral program.
-Students who have not met all of the pre-requisites
+DNP program are admitted into the doctoral program.
+Students who have not met all

 UIW DNP graduates will: